sparkflows/sparkflows-docs/docs/operations/logs/index.rst

 Logs
 =======

-Below is the list of 3 processes that run in Fire Insights :
+Below is the list of 3 processes that run in Sparkflows :

 * Fire server
 * Fire Scala engine
 * Fire PySpark engine (If PySpark is configured.)

-You can view the logs for each process either by logging into the VM where Fire Insights is installed or through the UI with admin access.
+You can view the logs for each process either by logging into the VM where Sparkflows is installed or through the UI with admin access.

 .. toctree::